What Is a Short Story?

 Students can think of punctuation as musical notation marks.
 It’s designed to help the reader understand the composer’s intention for how it is to be read and interpreted.

-Students should understand punctuation as an imperfect, but effective tool.
-Its use affects not only the rhythm of the work but the meaning too.
+Students should understand punctuation as an imperfect but effective tool.
+Its use affects not only the work’s rhythm but also the meaning.

 It is well worth the student’s time to perfect their use of punctuation.